 Here you can configure a custom splash URL that users will be redirected to if you do not wish to use the provided Meraki hosted splash pages.

-If the walled garden is enabled when using a custom splash URL, the IP of the custom splash page must be added to the walled garden.
+If the walled garden is enabled when using a custom splash URL, the IP and/or the URL of the custom splash page must be added to the walled garden, as mentioned here.

 Customizing Splash Content

 You can customize several elements of your Meraki hosted splash page.

 - Message: Add a custom message that will be displayed on the splash page for users to read.